tawnkramer/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4]

 The first image might be difficult to classify because there are many signs with a triangular shape.
 The second sign is well represented in the test set, and probably not a challenge.
 The third image of the speed limit was close to the other speed limit signs.
 The fourth image of the children crossing has a lot of small detail that is mostly lost at this 32x32 resolution.
-And the final no passing sign has close to the fewest samples in the test set.
+And the no passing sign has close to the fewest samples in the test set.
+Yield and 70 km/h were included for additinal verification.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).